United Against COVID-19

 Check out UK’s independent fact-checking organisation ‘Full Fact’, which features Coronavirus mythbusters on their website

-Ask #6: Support those who are financially suffering the most
+Ask #6: Support those who are financially

 The situation for many small and medium businesses in the UK is dire, with more than a fifth at high risk of going out of business in Q2 2020.
 There are a number of sites which allow you to support your local businesses through this challenging period: